-Use campaign filters to more easily find the campaigns, ad groups, or ads you want to evaluate.
-Every user in the ad account can save their own filters for efficient reuse.
+Use campaign filters across the top of Ads Manager to easily find the campaigns, ad groups, and/or ads you want to evaluate.
 You can filter campaigns by:

-- By default you will see all Results, Cost per Result, and Result rate - by objective.
-To view preset metrics by objective, click on the objective in the “Metrics: summary” drop-down, This is similar to reporting by objective in the old dashboard.
+By default, you'll see all results, cost per result, and result rate - by objective.
+To see what's considered a result per objective, please click here.
+To view preset metrics by objective, click on the objective in the “Metrics: Summary” drop-down.

 Custom metrics model

-Once you have saved a metric set it will become available in the metrics dropdown with your other presets
+Once you've saved a metric set, it'll be available in the metrics drop-down with your other presets.

-You can share a view by clicking the “share” button to the right of “export”.
-This allows anyone with access to the account to see the view you’ve created
+You can share a view by clicking the “Share” button to the right of “Export”.
+This allows anyone with access to the account to see the view you created.

 Campaign sorting and metric definitions

-These tips are also available if you hover over a metric in the metrics customization modal
+- These tips are also available if you hover over a metric in the metrics customization model

-You can report on campaign lifetime instead of hourly or daily breakouts for faster analysis:
+You can report on campaign lifetime data instead of hourly or daily breakouts for faster analysis:

 Use custom filters and metrics to create your dashboard view